chegecalvin/Magari-Auctions/README.md

 ## About Us

-Magari auctions is a CLI application paired with SQLite which helps manage the database.
-Magari auctions is an interactive application which can be used by both the person putting up a car for auction and the people taking part in the auction who are the participants.
+Magari Auctions is a CLI application paired with SQLite which helps manage the database.
+Magari Auctions is an interactive application which can be used by both the person putting up a car for auction and the people taking part in the auction who are the participants.

 ---